 Building a Unified Evidence Package

 Start with the NIST AI RMF as the organizing structure.
-It satisfies Colorado’s affirmative defense requirement, maps to EU AI Act risk management expectations, and provides the methodology framework for LL144 bias testing.
+It satisfies Texas TRAIGA’s safe harbor requirement (and potentially Colorado’s under whatever SB 26-189’s final framework establishes), maps to EU AI Act risk management expectations, and provides the methodology framework for LL144 bias testing.
 Organizations deploying AI hiring tools in the EU face specific deployer obligations including documented bias mitigation that the NIST structure addresses.

 AI bias auditing is no longer a best practice.
 It is a legal obligation converging from three jurisdictions within the same 14-month window.
 The organizations treating this as a single-jurisdiction checkbox will build three separate audit programs and pay three times the cost.
 The organizations building one program on NIST AI RMF, testing against Colorado’s expanded protected category list, and retaining evidence for all three mandates will spend less, cover more, and have the documentation to prove it when regulators arrive.